arnaudbos/i-rant/content/loom-part-3-async.md

 ```
 {{% /fold %}}

-Finally, the last piece of the puzzle: lients calling the service:
+Finally, the last piece of the puzzle: clients calling the service:

 ```java
 CompletableFuture<Void>[] futures = new CompletableFuture[MAX_CLIENTS];